arizvisa/ida-minsc/_sources/tagging.rst.txt

 are wrapped with double-underscores ("__") may also have additional useful side effects.
 Although any tag names can be used, it's recommended by the author to choose consistent names to simplify exchanging knowledge with other users.
-Some recommended names can be:
+Some recommended names are:

 +---------------+--------------------------------------------------------+
 | ``synopsis``  | The potential semantics of a reversed function         |